robinali34/blog_algorithms/_posts/2025-11-22-reduction-3sat-to-exact-4sat.md

 **Construct Exact 4-SAT Assignment:**
 - For original variables: Use assignment A
-- For new variables yⱼ: Set yⱼ = FALSE for all j
+- For new variables: Set them arbitrarily (e.g., all FALSE)

 **Verify Satisfaction:**
-- For each clause C'ⱼ = (l₁ ∨ l₂ ∨ l₃ ∨ yⱼ):
+- For each original clause Cⱼ:
-  - Since original clause Cⱼ = (l₁ ∨ l₂ ∨ l₃) is satisfied by A, at least one of l₁, l₂, l₃ is TRUE
-  - Therefore, C'ⱼ is satisfied regardless of yⱼ's value
+  - **Case 1 (3 literals):** Since Cⱼ = (l₁ ∨ l₂ ∨ l₃) is satisfied by A, at least one of l₁, l₂, l₃ is TRUE.
+Therefore, both C'ⱼ₁ = (l₁ ∨ l₂ ∨ l₃ ∨ wⱼ) and C'ⱼ₂ = (l₁ ∨ l₂ ∨ l₃ ∨ !wⱼ) are satisfied regardless of wⱼ's value.
+  - **Case 2 (2 literals):** Since Cⱼ = (l₁ ∨ l₂) is satisfied by A, at least one of l₁, l₂ is TRUE.
+Therefore, all four new clauses are satisfied regardless of wⱼ₁ and wⱼ₂'s values.
+  - **Case 3 (1 literal):** Since Cⱼ = (l₁) is satisfied by A, l₁ is TRUE.
+Therefore, all eight new clauses are satisfied regardless of wⱼ₁, wⱼ₂, wⱼ₃'s values.
-  - All clauses are satisfied
+- All clauses in φ' are satisfied

 **Conclusion:** Exact 4-SAT has a solution.